DV435: African Political Economy

 This class is an introduction to the study of contemporary African political economy, with a focus on sub-Saharan Africa.
 The goal of DV435 to set major questions of state, national economy, development in historical, geographic, and international context.
 Course readings and lectures stress marked unevenness in national and subnational trajectories and in the political-economic character of different African countries, drawing attention to causes of similarity and difference across and within countries.
-Students completing DV435 will come away with a better understanding of the economic and social underpinnings of order and conflict in African states.
-There is a research-driven component to DV435: each student will leverage the secondary literature, grey literature, and other sources to develop particular knowledge of two countries.
-These will be used as "case studies" in assessed coursework to evaluate general arguments concerning the political economy of Africa, and to compare/contrast the trajectories of different African states.
-The design of this course component matches the learning aims of the course: to understand the political-economic causes and effects diversity and commonalities over space, time, and institutional scale in African counties.
+The course provides an analytical and empirical base for DV418, African Development.

 This half-unit reading and research seminar will survey a set of major topics in the Comparative Political Economy (CPE) of advanced capitalist and developing countries.
 We will consider different analytic strategies for conceptualizing variation in national economic structure, explaining change in economic structure, and understanding the political causes and effects thereof.
 The seminar is designed for PhD students (research students) across the School wanting to familiarize themselves with some of the major themes, controversies, and research frontiers in CPE.
 Our goal is to nurture innovation in doctoral-level CPE research at the LSE.

 This course examines changes in world politics and economics that are producing globalization, understood as the deepening integration of world financial markets, and asks what this means for the US and for other countries and regions of the world.
 Is globalization a threatening force that should be contained by Americans, or should it be promoted?
 How is it affecting American democracy and standards of living, and peace and well-being in other parts the world?
 What are national choices?
 Through assigned and recommended class readings, films, lectures, and class discussions, we will explore "globalization" and its social, economic, and political causes and effects.
-We will place the American experience in comparative perspective by looking at causes and effects of globalization as evident in the European Union, China, and Africa.
+It places the American experience in comparative perspective by looking at causes and effects of globalization as evident in the European Union, China, and Africa.